mkotler/ad-automoli/README.md

 `debug_log` | True | bool | false | Activate debug logging (for this room)
 `colorize_logging` | True | bool | True | Use ANSI colors in the log.
 On by default but can be turned off to remove escape codes for viewers that do not support coloring.
 `track_room_stats` | True | boolean | false | Create sensors to show room statistics and print a daily summary in the log at midnight for how long lights were on that day.
 Even if this is false, firing the event "automoli_stats" will print a summary manually.

-Note: `lights` and `lights_off` can both include scenes and scripts.
-Scenes and scripts in `lights` will only execute when the lights are first turned on (and not when they are turned off).

 ### only_own_events